 In the present study, the predominant local immune response was an influx of lymphocytes, macrophages and plasma cells.
 This lymphatic aggregation found around bronchiole in the affected lungs resulting in decrease the size of bronchi and waning the alveoli around those bronchi.
 Also, this study showed the accumulation of macrophages within apparently normal alveoli beside affected alveoli.
 This is in agreement with other reports reporting these features as prominent features in the OPA [42,43].
 These features may be activated by transformed cells that produce a macrophage

 chemotactic factor which in turn might serve as a mechanism for recruiting macrophages into OPA affected lungs.
-Foamy macrophages are frequently noted in bronchiolitis and diseases characterised by a clinically and functional obstructive picture coupled to subtle-to-evident inflammation and fibrosis of the small airways.
+Foamy macrophages are frequently noted in bronchiolitis and diseases characterized by a clinically and functional obstructive picture coupled to subtle-to-evident inflammation and fibrosis of the small airways.
 Macrophages may potentiate tumour growth or represent an ineffective cellular cytotoxic mechanism directed against transformed cells as seen in sites of other tumour growth [27].

 An interesting finding was the presence of necrosis of the proliferated area, the hyperplasia of smooth muscle cells in the interstitial tissues and variable amount of loose to dense fibrous connective tissue.
 These features were seen in the interstitial tissue of neoplastic foci in both forms of OPA, these reactive changes in the tumour stroma which seems to be due to a specific immune response of the host [27].